Melissa Sousa, MSW, ASW

 What’s the best career advice you’ve ever received?

-The best advice I ever received came from Rachel (last name starts with B), who was the first women's minor league coach for baseball.
+The best advice I've ever received is from reading an interview with Rachel Balkovec, the first full-time female manager in the history of affiliated baseball at the Major or Minor league levels.
 In one of her interviews, she made a comment that has always stuck with me.
-She said something like, if I'm comfortable in what I'm doing, then I'm not getting any better.
-But if I'm nervous, then I know that I'm challenging myself and working harder.
-It's both funny and good advice.
-It's a good point - if I'm not anxious or nervous over what I'm pushing for, then I know I'm probably not going as hard as I could.
+She said "I've been nervous my whole life, in a good way.
+Because I'm pushing myself.
+If you're not nervous about what you're doing, then you're just comfortable."
+It's a good point - if I'm not nervous over what I'm pushing for, then I know I'm probably not going as hard as I could.
 But if I'm comfortable, then I know I'm being lazy.
-So it always reminds me that if I'm feeling too comfortable, then I'm not pushing my boundaries, and I'm not pushing to get better and do better and make better decisions for these guys too.
+So it always reminds me that if I'm feeling too comfortable, then I'm not pushing my boundaries, and I'm not pushing to get better and do better.
 I always try to live by that - you push as hard as you can.

 What advice would you give to young women entering your industry?

 Networking is one of the most important things.
-There's so many of us that want to help other people get into this kind of area, but if everyone's too afraid to reach out and talk to us, it's not gonna change.
-I'm very big on this - a lot of people have reached out to me, and I'm trying to help them find jobs and give them ways into other places, because I struggled to get into all of these places that I've been, and I didn't have someone guiding me.
-So I always tell them, hey, if you need this, or if you're applying for this job, let me know - I'll reach out to people I know.
-It's the same thing we tell college students - you have professors, you have all of us on panels, use your networking resources, because unfortunately, the way our job market has become, a lot of it is you gotta know somebody to get a job.
-Find people and reach out.
-Most people in sports are willing to talk about their jobs, you just have to reach out and be nice.
-Maybe don't DM people on Instagram first - maybe hit LinkedIn first - but if someone messages me, I'm not gonna say no. I feel wrong when someone's just looking for advice.
-A lot of it is sometimes you need to do word of mouth, because then we can go, hey, look at this person's resume, at least get them through to an interview.
-I've done that a couple times - I know this person, I'm putting in a good word, can you at least get them an interview?
-They may not get hired, but at least get them an interview.
+There are so many of us that want to help others get into sports.
+A lot of people have reached out to me, and I'm always trying to help them find jobs or connect them with others, because I struggled to find where I wanted to be because I didn't have someone guiding me.
+I always tell people I meet, if you need help, or if you're applying for a job and I have a connection there, let me know - I'll reach out to people I know.
+It's the same thing I've told college students - you have professors, you have those speaking on panels to you, use your networking resources, because a lot of the job market has turned into knowing somebody to get the job.
+Find people in fields of your interest and reach out.
+Most people are willing to talk about their jobs, you just have to reach out - if someone messages me, I'm not going to say no.

 What are the biggest challenges or opportunities in your field right now?